ARTITULE/FlappyINO/readme.md

 There is also a PCB based version that is smaller and more power efficient enabling you to play on the go.

+Building the PCB version is advised as it is the smaller version and to use the 3D printed case.

 ## Features

 - Smooth side-scrolling graphics on a 7-pin SPI display